sensei-hacker/inavwiki/Failsafe.md

 The behavior of `RTH` can also be configured.

  - [iNav Flight modes / Navigation Modes](/iNavFlight/inav/wiki/Navigation-modes#rth-altitude-control-modes)

+Loss of GPS during Failsafe RTH will result in an emergency landing so make sure the following are set to avoid surprises:
+- `nav_emerg_landing_speed` - default is 5 m/s.
+Reduce for a fixed wing.
+- `failsafe_off_delay` - default will disarm after 20s.
+Increase or disable if more time required.
+- `failsafe_throttle` - default setting is 1000 which will cause a multicopter to drop if not increased to slightly below hover throttle.

 ## Verifying that failsafe works as intended